The follwing section contains an overview of the BOARD Connector server.

 BCWebServer.exe waits for HTTP requests.

-For each TCP connection the BCWebServer.exe starts a new instance of BCRun.exe, which processes all HTTP requests coming in over this TCP connection.
+For each TCP connection the BCWebServer.exe starts a new instance of BCRun.exe, which processes all HTTP requests coming in over the particular TCP connection.

 Tip: The BCRun.exe logs its actions in the log subdirectory.